Adam Duvall Preview, Player Props: Red Sox vs. Dodgers

 Adam Duvall At The Plate

-- Duvall enters this game on a four-game hitting streak.
-In his last games, he's hitting .429 with three homers.
+- Duvall enters this game on a five-game hitting streak.
+Over the course of his last outings, he's hitting .476 with three homers.

-- In 58.7% of his 63 games this season, Duvall has picked up at least one hit.
-He's also had 17 multi-hit games.

-- He has hit a home run in 13 games this season (20.6%), leaving the park in 5.6% of his chances at the plate.
+- Duvall has picked up a hit in 38 of 64 games this year, with multiple hits 17 times.

-- In 41.3% of his games this season, Duvall has notched at least one RBI.
-In nine of those games (14.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in five contests.
+- Duvall has an RBI in 26 of 64 games this year, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.